 How #GivingTuesday Helps Us Fulfill a Jewish Obligation

 I love Thanksgiving.
 Maybe because I grew up in Canada, and as a child, never had the experience of participating in this uniquely American holiday.
-But this year was the 31st Thanksgiving I spent with my husband’s family (since my family doesn’t celebrate Thanksgiving, it is the one holiday we never had to share between our two families) and the joy and sense of awe I feel as we all gather around the table has not diminished in all those years.
+(Canadian Thanksgiving, which is celebrated in mid-October, is not nearly as ritualized nor nearly as important to Canadian culture or identity.)
+But this year was the 32nd Thanksgiving I spent with my American husband’s family and the joy and sense of awe I feel as we all gather around the table has not diminished in all those years.

 And yet, it always feels a little odd that there is no ritual to begin the meal.
 On all of the other holidays where we gather around the festive table – Rosh HaShanah or Passover or even a special Friday night Shabbat dinner – we begin with Kiddush, blessing the wine, and marking the specialness, even holiness, of the day.